 It is better if we talk to you and understand the circumstances and then provide you with an accurate fee estimate.
-You can arrange an initial meeting of up to 1 hour with us at no charge to discuss the circumstances and we will then confirm our fees.
+You can arrange an initial consultation (emails, telephone call, or an online or face-to-face meeting, of up to 1 hour with us at no charge to discuss the circumstances and we will then confirm our fees.

 Although it would be simple to publish a list of charges based on a percentage of whatever the value of the estate is, the value of the estate alone is not a fair way to measure the work involved.
 Some high value estates are very straightforward to administer and some low value estates are very complex.
 An expert advisor understands this so individual pricing is more fair.
 Sometimes we charge a fixed fee, sometimes we charge on the basis of our time, and sometimes we charge on the basis of our time and the value of the estate.
 It depends on the circumstances.
 We hope the information on this page will help you understand your options.

 When you instruct us to help you we set out important matters clearly at the outset in our Client Agreement: The background to your matter, the status and qualification of your legal adviser, our fees, third party expenses, the timescale and the other important contractual and regulatory matters.
 Everything is very clear.